ArcturusNavigation/arcturus_nix/README.md

 [File an issue](https://github.com/ArcturusNavigation/arcturus_nix/issues/new) as soon as possible so we can fix it.
 In the meantime, you can downgrade to the [Docker container](https://github.com/ArcturusNavigation/arcturus_docker), but the issues should be resolved very soon.

-### Isn't Nix supposed to be perfectly reproducible?
-Why doesn't it work on my machine?

-Note that this repository is still quite janky because the build process runs in a devshell, a non-reproducible development environment which simply ensures you have the right versions of certain packages (but not that you have all the packages you need or that your configuration/environment settings are correct).
-As of right now, the most reproducible setup might still be to use the Docker container, though work is already underway to migrate from devshells to a Nix package setup, which will ensure perfect reproducibility without the virtualization overhead of Docker.

 ### Why should I use this instead of the Docker container?